 Due to improper packaging and storage of moisture-sensitive components (Moisture sensitivity level MSL for short called German moisture sensitivity threshold) Plastic-encapsulated components are not hermetically sealed, so moisture from the room climate can penetrate into the component.
 This moisture evaporates through rapid heating during reflow soldering.
-Extreme pressures arise in the component, which too Damage as Delamination, Cracks in the component, microcracks in the DIE, tearing of bond wires etc. up to the bursting of the components (=POPKORN EFFECT) being able to lead.
+Extreme pressures arise in the component, which too Damage who.
+Delamination, Cracks in the component, microcracks in the DIE, tearing of bond wires etc. up to the bursting of the components (=POPKORN EFFECT) being able to lead.

 Handling when the MSL is exceeded